 English Language Competency

-- PROMYS lectures, discussions, and problem sets are in English.
-Applicants should possess English language skills which are strong enough to enable full participation.
+PROMYS lectures, discussions, and problem sets are in English.
+Applicants should possess English language skills strong enough to enable full participation.
+PROMYS does not require TOEFL scores; however, we will assess your English skills through your explanations on the application problem set, your answers to the short answer essay questions, and your teacher’s letter of recommendation.